peterldowns/djoauth2/docs/quickstart.rst

   def user_info(access_token, request):
     """ Return basic information about a user.

-    Limited to OAuth clients that have receieved authorization to the 'user_info' scope.
+    Limited to OAuth clients that have received authorization to the 'user_info' scope.
     """
     user = access_token.user